martinsolent/figma/docs/interaction/index.md

 {: .no_toc }

-# Interaction
+# Prototyping Basics

-This section offers a basic introduction to creating interactions.
+This section offers a basic introduction to creating interaction.

 ## Hovered Buttons